Headaches: Treatment depends on your diagnosis and symptoms

 Do you take aspirin or acetaminophen for all your headaches?
 For some types of headaches, that's not the best approach.
 Here's why.By Mayo Clinic Staff

 Your head hurts.
 Again.
-The first step in foiling your frequent headaches is determining what type of headache you're battling.
+The first step in foiling your frequent headaches is determining what type of headache you have.
 Sometimes headaches are a symptom of another disease or condition; sometimes there's no clear cause.

 Take a close look at your headache signs and symptoms.
-Your doctor may suggest you keep a headache diary to help diagnose your headache type.
-Write down when your headaches occur, accompanying symptoms, and any potential triggers such as food, changes in sleep or stress.
+Keeping a headache diary might help determine your headache type.
+Note when your headaches occur, your symptoms, and potential triggers, such as food, stress or changes in sleep.

 There are many types and sub-types of headaches.
 Chronic daily headaches, which occur 15 days or more a month, are one sub-type.
 Tension-type headaches and migraines are also common sub-types of headaches.
 They can both be chronic, though they aren't always.
 Other types of chronic daily headaches include:

 - Hemicrania continua, a one-sided headache that can feel like a migraine

 - Primary stabbing headaches, which last for a few seconds and can occur several times throughout the day